jetbrains-academy/sql-course/Lesson5/task0/task.md

-# Aggregate values and data grouping
+# Aggregates and data grouping

 Now we can write queries which join a few tables and apply search filter.
 That's a good start!
 Now let's proceed to more complex tasks.

-In this lesson first we will learn how to calculate a scalar aggregate value for a list of rows.
+In this lesson we will first learn how to calculate a scalar aggregate value for a list of rows.
 For instance, count the number of rows, or find a maximum value in a column.

 Then we will see how we can group the results of filtering, and calculate aggregate values separately for each group.